jellyfin/jellyfin-mpv-shim/README.md

  - `client_uuid` - The identifier for the client.
 Set to a random value on first run.
  - `audio_output` - Currently has no effect.
 Default: `hdmi`
  - `fullscreen` - Fullscreen the player when starting playback.
 Default: `true`
+ - `shared_client` - Allow any user to cast to the client.
+Default: `false`
+    - This will increase the load time for the client for a lot of users.
+ - `allowed_users` - List of usernames to allow to cast to client.
+Default: `[]`
+    - More performant than `shared_client`, which will allow all users.

 ### MPV Configuration